ottobonn/hexo-image-sizes/README.md

 Using hexo-image-sizes requires two steps: first, you need to set up your desired image profiles.
 Then, you need to embed your images in your posts.

+Remember to clear the database prior to first use so that the existing image files can get picked up:

+    hexo clean

 ### Configure image profiles

 First, you need to set up image profiles in your sitewide `_config.yml`.
 Add